baywa-re-lusy/file-storage/README.md

 composer require baywa-re-lusy/file-storage
 ```

-## Azure File Storage
+## Azure Blob Storage

-A configured Azure File Storage is needed to use the `AzureAdapter`.
+A configured Azure Blob Storage is needed to use the `AzureBlobAdapter`.
 It can be created using `terraform`:
 ```hcl
 # Create the Storage Account
 resource "azurerm_storage_account" "file_storage" {